 Mouth guards are available in most any sporting goods store, but you should be careful when purchasing a mouth guard.
 Mouth guards like this do not offer the best level of protection.
 They are also usually ill-fitting, uncomfortable and limit breathing.

-See your Dr. Duke today for a custom mouth guard to protect your teeth and ensure that you maintain the highest level of performance on the field, court, or rink.
+See your Missoula dentist today for a custom mouth guard to protect your teeth and ensure that you maintain the highest level of performance on the field, court, or rink.